austin-liujinjian/austin-liujinjian.github.io/_pages/research.md

-# 3. How an Acoustic Velocity-Sensor’s Direction-Finding Precision is Affected by Angular Spreading of the Incident Source Project
+## 3. How an Acoustic Velocity-Sensor’s Direction-Finding Precision is Affected by Angular Spreading of the Incident Source Project

 This project primarily investigated the impact of incident source angle deviation on direction-finding accuracy for two or three superimposed figure-8 sensors and(or without) a pressure sensor under different placement methods.

-This project consists two sub-projects, corresponds to two different different placement methods of sensors:
+Two sub-projects are consisted in this project, corresponds to two different different placement methods of sensors respectively:

 ### a) How a Bi-Axial Velocity-Sensor's Direction-Finding Precision is Affected by Angular Spreading of the Incident Source